 We study visual recognition of high level forms such as faces, letters and objects.
 Our purpose is to advance the understanding of the brain mechanisms and processes responsible for visual recognition.
 We investigate the nature of neural computations that support normal high-level visual function as well as the disruptions to these that result in visual impairments.
 We use a wide variety of methodologies from behavioral and psychophysical experimentation, to computational modeling, and neuroimaging (fMRI, EEG).
 Potential applications of this line of research include methods to improve performance in everyday tasks, such as face recognition, and rehabilitation paradigms to restore normal function in cases of impaired recognition due to brain disorders such as prosopagnosia (face blindness), or developmental disorders such as autism spectrum disorder.

-Fakhri Shafai receives the 2017 Margaret L. Adamson award from UBC Ophthalmology and Visual Sciences.
+Aaron Berk receives the 2019 Margaret L. Adamson award from UBC Ophthalmology and Visual Sciences.